 I think they’d be handy for any stitcher.
 I can see them being useful as an on-hand needle guide in needlework classes, too.
 But the first thing that popped into my mind when I saw them: Gifts!
 I immediately thought of these making perfect door prizes for guild parties, or the perfect “little something” to give a stitching friend on a birthday or special occasion.

 You can purchase the set of Needle ID Cards from any needlework shop that carries items from Access Commodities.
 If your local needlework shop doesn’t carry them, they should be able to order them for you – just ask!
-Online, you can contact 3Stitches (in Texas), and other purveyors of fine needlework supplies.
+Online, try Needle in a Haystack (scroll to the end of the page, under storage and identification), and other purveyors of fine needlework supplies.
 If they don’t have them in stock yet, or haven’t heard of them, ask for them!